 The area has a long history of storm damages and has experienced major damages from various recent storm events, including the Nor'easter of December 1992, the March storm of 1993, and Super Storm Sandy of October 2012.
 These storms caused flood damages, loss of structures, large scale emergency evacuations and fatalities within several communities.
 The area is now increasingly vulnerable to severe damages even from moderate storms.

-Major steps during the Design Phase include data gathering for development of construction contract designs; surveys, mapping, utilities, geotechnical subsurface borings, hazardous material assessments, and cultural resource investigations, and the preparation of construction contract plans and specifications for each anticipated construction contract, including required coordination with the State and City of New York.
+Major steps during the Design Phase include data gathering for development of construction contract designs; surveys, mapping, utilities, geotechnical subsurface borings, hazardous material assessments, cultural resource investigations, and the preparation of construction contract designs, plans and specifications for each anticipated construction contract, including required coordination with the State and City of New York.

-A Project Partnership Agreement, necessary for project design and construction of the project, was executed in February 2019 between the U.S. Army Corps of Engineers, the State of New York and the City of New York in February 2019.
+A Project Partnership Agreement, necessary for project design and construction of the project, was executed in February 2019 between the U.S. Army Corps of Engineers and the State of New York (the project sponsor), with the City of New York also party to the agreement.